xinzhou93/CS280A/content/Project4.md

 # Bells and Whistles

+## Depth Map Rendering for Lego Scene

+I implemented depth map visualization to reveal the 3D geometric structure of the Lego scene.
+Depth maps show the distance from the camera to each surface point, providing clear insight into the spatial layout learned by NeRF.

+**Implementation:**

+NeRF's volume rendering can be extended to render depth values using the same accumulation principle as color rendering.
+Instead of accumulating RGB colors, we accumulate the expected depth along each ray:

+$$D(r) = \sum_{i=1}^{N} T_i \alpha_i t_i$$

+where $D(r)$ is the expected depth, $T_i$ is transmittance, $\alpha_i$ is opacity, and $t_i$ is the distance from camera to sample point $i$.

+**Visualization Process:**
+1. Query the trained NeRF model to get density values along each ray
+2. Compute depth using weighted sum (closer points with higher opacity contribute more)
+3. Normalize depth values based on scene bounds
+4. Apply colormap: warmer colors (red/yellow) = closer surfaces, cooler colors (blue/cyan) = farther surfaces

+I generated a 360° rotating depth map video using the same spherical camera trajectory as the RGB rendering, clearly visualizing the Lego bulldozer's 3D geometry from all angles.

+**Sample Depth Frames:**

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">
   <figure style="margin: 0;">
     <img src="/P4/depth_frame_001.png" alt="Image 1" style="width: 100%; height: auto; display: block;" />